-The overbearing capsaicin-induced machismo that surrounds the world of chili peppers eclipses their more important culinary role; they’re not just only used for adding heat.
+The overbearing capsaicin-induced machismo that surrounds the world of chili peppers eclipses their more important culinary role; they’re not just used for adding heat.
 Of course, a pepper can be both hot and flavourful; Scotch bonnets are beloved by Caribbean cooks for their one-two punch of fruity flavour and face-melting heat.
 But there are a lot of people who either don’t like, or aren’t accustomed to a lot of spice and many of the will avoid hot peppers, or use the only sparingly, which unfortunately shuts out a whole world of tastes.
 Different peppers have different flavour profiles, and when they’ve been smoked, that flavour can be incredibly distinctive and rather pronounced.
 Plus, some chili peppers contribute little or no heat, making them safe for even the most spice-averse.

 If you want to make good Mexican food, you have to embrace the use of different chili peppers.
 To reiterate, that doesn’t mean that you need to love fiery heat (but hey, if you do, go nuts).
 But the flavour differences between guajillo, arbol, and poblano peppers (to name a few) are so pronounced that they are all capable of bringing completely different characteristics to a meal.
 Case in point, this smoky soup, redolent with the unmistakable flavour of dried chipotle peppers.
 Chipotles are mature (red) jalapenos that have been smoke-dried.
 They contribute some heat, and a great deal of smoky, earthy flavour (for more on the peppers themselves, see the Recipe Notes below).
 This soup is based on a recipe from Maricel Presilla‘s seminal cookbook “Gran Cocina Latina.”
 The original recipe hails from Veracruz Mexico, an area where mushrooms grow wild and well.
 My variation uses primarily the same ratio of ingredients, but a very different method of preparation, including pureed onions and pan-fried mushrooms.